material-motion/material-motion/specifications/runtime/runtime.md

 **Event: activity state did change**: Fire an observable event when the idle/active state changes.

+<p style="text-align:center"><tt>/MVP</tt></p>

+---

+<p style="text-align:center"><tt>feature: new target event</tt></p>

-`feature: duplication` **Event: new target**: The Runtime should send an event each time a new target is referenced.
+The Runtime should send an event each time a new target is referenced.

-The receivers of this event should be allowed to set a new "shadow" instance of the target.
-The shadow instance will be provided to the Executors.
+The receivers of this event can set a new sandbag instance of the target.
+Executors are expected to act on the sandbag instance rather than the original target.

 This event enables "view duplication".

-<p style="text-align:center"><tt>/MVP</tt></p>

 ---